-Chicago Blackhawks rookie goaltender Kevin Lankanen of Helsinki, Finland has only played in 12 National Hockey League career games, but there is some talk that the Blackhawks’ prized possession needs to be considered in the conversation as a Calder Trophy candidate.
-On Wednesday, Lankanen strengthened that argument with his first NHL career shutout.
+Chicago Blackhawks rookie goaltender Kevin Lankinen of Helsinki, Finland has only played in 12 National Hockey League career games, but there is some talk that the Blackhawks’ prized possession needs to be considered in the conversation as a Calder Trophy candidate.
+On Wednesday, Lankinen strengthened that argument with his first NHL career shutout.

-Lankanen was initially an undrafted free agent who came to terms with the Blackhawks on a two-year entry-level contract on May 21, 2018.
-The Finn has been fantastic in 2020-21 as he has posted a record of seven wins, two regulation losses, and three losses in extra time, with a goals against average of 2.29, and a save percentage of .931.
+Lankinen was initially an undrafted free agent who came to terms with the Blackhawks on a two-year entry-level contract on May 21, 2018.
+The Finn has been fantastic in 2020-21 as he has posted a record of seven wins, two regulation losses, and three losses in extra time, with a goals-against average of 2.29, and a save percentage of .931.

 The Blackhawks are currently tied for first place in the Central Division with the Florida Panthers.
 Both teams have 22 points.